leon-barnard/all-things-markdown/README.md

 # All Things Markdown
-All the resources and files I've used for my presentations about Markdown
+Resources and files I've used in my presentations about Markdown.

 ## My Presentations about Markdown